jeremybarbet/jeremybarbet/README.md

 ### Work

-During the last few years, I've been working on amazing projects for great clients like Uber, Visa, Nova, Zabka and many others.
+During the last few years, I've been working on amazing projects for great clients like Uber, Visa, Nova, Żabka and many others.
 I've been experimenting and working with a lot of different technologies/tools: React, React Native, Node.js, TypeScript, GraphQL, CSS Modules, Styled Components, Bash, Psql, Heroku, Firebase, AWS, ...

 ### Open source